Upload Files and Folders in iOS

 On an iOS device, when you are working in another app, you can remain in that app and save a file to FileCloud.

-If you have opened an existing FileCloud file in an Office app for edit, and want to save your changes back to FileCloud, see Preview and Edit iOS Files.
+If you have opened an existing FileCloud file in an Office app for edit, your changes are automatically saved to FileCloud.
+See Preview and Edit iOS Files.

 The following example uses Google Photos to demonstrate how to save files to FileCloud from another app, however, you could use the same process in any app that allows you to save to other apps.